kellykohlleffel/genai_rag_snowflake/README.md

         st.selectbox("Select number of context chunks:", CHUNK_NUMBER, key="num_retrieved_chunks", help="""Adjust based on the
-        expected number of records/chunks of your data to be sent with the prompt before Cortext calls the LLM.""", index=1) st.sidebar.caption("""I use **Snowflake Cortex** which provides instant access to industry-leading large language models (LLMs), including **Snowflake Arctic**, trained by researchers at companies like Mistral, Meta, Google, Reka, and Snowflake.\n\nCortex also offers models that Snowflake has fine-tuned for specific use cases.
+        expected number of records/chunks of your data to be sent with the prompt before Cortext calls the LLM.""", index=1) st.sidebar.caption("""I use **Snowflake Cortex** which provides instant access to industry-leading large language models (LLMs), including Claude, Llama, and Snowflake Arctic that have been trained by researchers at companies like Anthropic, Meta, Mistral, Google, Reka, and Snowflake.\n\nCortex also offers models that Snowflake has fine-tuned for specific use cases.
 Since these LLMs are fully hosted and managed by
       Snowflake, using them requires no setup.
 My data stays within Snowflake, giving me the performance, scalability, and governance you expect.""")